Binghampton, Memphis

 Binghampton (also spelled "Binghamton") is a neighborhood on an edge of Midtown in Memphis, Tennessee.
-It is named after W. H. Bingham, an Irish immigrant, hotelier, planter, magistrate, politician and entrepreneur who founded a town to the east and slightly north of the Memphis city limits in 1893.
+It is named after W. H. Bingham, an Irish immigrant, hotelier, planter, magistrate, politician, and entrepreneur who founded a town to the east and slightly north of the Memphis city limits in 1893.

 Geography

 Binghampton, a neighborhood at the convergence of Midtown and North Memphis, is bordered by the CSX railroad in the North, Holmes Street in the East, Poplar Avenue in the South and East Parkway North and North Trezevant Street in the West.
 Neighborhoods surrounding Binghampton are Hyde Park on the north, Hollywood on the northwest, Nutbush on the northeast, Highland Heights on the east, Chickasaw Gardens on the south and the Overton Park side of Evergreen on the west.

 History

 In the late 19th and early 20th centuries, the rural Memphis town of Binghampton was founded as an independent, integrated community.
 The town developed around a freight car factory that made primarily wooden boxcars for a railroad along a light rail line to Raleigh Springs spa and resort.
 Binghampton was populated primarily by the blue-collar factory workers.
 The original city limits ran along Broad Avenue, which included the streetcar line, east to the Beltline railroad (just west of present Scott Street), south to Poplar Avenue, west to Vine Street (now known as Hollywood Street), and north again to Broad.
 As the town grew, it took in more acreage, expanding in the east to Holmes Street, or a little beyond, and north, first to Summer Avenue, and then in stages farther north.
 The local economy was very dependent on the factory's payroll, as well as that of the larger city and country.
 Binghampton had its own power plant and municipal water, located by the carbarns for the Raleigh Springs Electric Railway, where the Chickasaw Country Club's clubhouse now stands.
 Groceries, a drugstore, a post office, police department, jail, bakeries, and eleven saloons once faced the factory across Broad on the south.
 The L&N Railway built a station at the intersection with the light rail line, where the Beltline crosses Broad at Scott Street.
 Annexed by Memphis in 1919 when the city's growth pushed to the east, Binghampton was eventually surrounded by more affluent neighborhoods.
 The town had incurred some debt, and was willing to be annexed.
 Now a "neighborhood" within the larger city, Binghampton's limits were not so sharply defined.

-Binghampton proper has experienced shifting character as a result of development, various stages of racial segregation, and a transition from owner to renter occupied housing.
+Binghampton proper has experienced shifting character as a result of development, and a transition from owner to renter occupied housing.

-(Notice spelling variation.
-See Talk page.)